Tavatanakit leads Thitikul by 3 strokes at LPGA Thailand - WHIZ News

 “When I played this tournament years ago, there was a big crowd coming to see us which was a great atmosphere,” Tavatanakit said.
 “But it’s been quiet these two days.
 I really miss the fans.”

-Thitikul had a bogey on the 17th and signed off with a second-round 67.
+Thitikul had a bogey on the 17th and had a second-round 67.

 “I played pretty well but didn’t make some putts.
 I need to go straight to the driving range to fix my irons and work on my putts,” said Thitikul, a two-time Ladies European Tour winner.